Michael Selway

 • Chancery Bar Association

-Michael Selway practises in Property & Estates and Commercial law, appearing in the High Court, County Court, and other tribunals and doing advisory and drafting work in a wide range of cases in these areas.
+Michael Selway practises in Property & Estates and Commercial law, appearing in the High Court, County Court and other tribunals, acting in mediations and doing advisory and drafting work in a wide range of cases in these areas.

 He more recently expanded his practice to include the related field of Property & Affairs work in the Court of Protection.